lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 Network port directly assigned to an application is without SystemAdapter.

+### Network Adapter MTU

+The user can adjust the Maximum Transmission Unit (MTU) size of a network adapter.
+MTU determines the largest IP packet that the underlying link can and is allowed to carry.
+A smaller MTU value is often used to avoid packet fragmentation when some form of packet encapsulation is being applied, while a larger MTU reduces the overhead associated with packet headers, improves network efficiency, and increases throughput by allowing more data to be transmitted in each packet (known as a jumbo frame).

+EVE uses the L3 MTU, meaning the value does not include the L2 header size (e.g., Ethernet header or VLAN tag size).
+The value is a 16-bit unsigned integer, representing the MTU size in bytes.
+The minimum accepted value for the MTU is 1280, which is the minimum link MTU needed to carry an IPv6 packet (see RFC 8200, "IPv6 minimum link MTU").
+If the MTU for a network adapter is not defined (zero value), EVE will set the default MTU size, which depends on the network adapter type.
+Ethernet and WiFi adapters default to 1500 bytes, while cellular modems typically receive their MTU value from the network provider, which EVE will use unless the user overrides the MTU value.

 ## Load spreading and failover

 Load spreading means that there are two or more similar uplink networks, for instance